julia-git/capstone_airbnb/README.md

 <br />

 Final: <br />
-My final model is an ensemble model of both the text and non-text features.
-My goal is to ensemble the best models.
-I was able to produce an ensemble model with the second best model from Model A and the best model from Model B, and am currently in progress with preparing an ensemble model with the best model from Model A.

-My current ensemble model predicted with a recall score of ~94%, precision score of ~86%, f1 score of ~90%.
+My final model is an ensemble model of one model from the text feature and one model from the non-text features.
+The ensemble model with the best F1 score was the Random Forest from Model A and XGBoost from Model B. This ensemble model predicted with a recall score of ~94%, precision score of ~86%, f1 score of ~90%.
 This model was able to better identify popularity of listings relative to the baseline recall score of ~88%.
 The code for the final model can be found in Ensemble.ipynb.

 ## Findings:
 These are the top words in the description of the listing that the model used to identify popularity.